 For some, the even bigger news is that the new plans call for nighttime entertainment on Discovery Island.
 Based on the description and concept art, this new show sounds like a combination of the Disney Dreams (at Disneyland Paris) tech and the type of pageantry from Tapestry of Nations, the parade that ran in Epcot’s World Showcase during the Millennium Celebration.

-This all comes just a couple of months AVATAR Land was teased at the Anaheim D23 Expo, effectively putting to bed months of rumors that the project was on life support or dead (to be honest, we still had our doubts that it would happen…we totally believe it will now, but Disney projects have been killed in later stages than this before!).
+This all comes just a couple of months AVATAR Land was teased at the Anaheim D23 Expo, effectively putting to bed months of rumors that the project was on life support or dead.
 It sounds as if an agreement between James Cameron and Disney has been reached concerning the content of AVATAR Land, and the pace of the project is set to pick up.
 After the colossal success of the Disney California Adventure overhaul, let’s hope AVATAR Land is similarly well-done.

-We’ve been watching this story closely since the beginning, and this article was originally posted in October 2011, updated in September 2012 with information about the status of the project, and again on October 12, 2013 with more concert information and concept art released by Disney.
+I’ve been watching this story closely since the beginning, and this article was originally posted in October 2011, updated in September 2012 with information about the status of the project, and again in October 2013 with more concert information and concept art released by Disney.

 On October 14, 2013, the video below was released.
-We have to admit, this has us really excited for Avatar Land!
+I have to admit, this has me really excited for Avatar Land!

-You read correctly–as of September 21, 2011, Disney’s Animal Kingdom gift shops will be selling the Avatar Blu-ray/DVD Combo for the low price of $29.99!
+You read correctly–Disney’s Animal Kingdom gift shops will be selling the Avatar Blu-ray/DVD Combo for the low price of $29.99!

 In other news, James Cameron and Disney announced today that Disney will be building attractions based on the film (soon to be films as two sequels are released) Avatar under a long-term, exclusive agreement with the parties involved in creating the films.
 The attractions are going to be built in an all-new Animal Kingdom “land” and is set to begin in early 2013.
 The Wall Street Journal estimates that the initial phase of the project is likely to cost $400 million.